General Info (Oakville Hornets)

 What are the fees?

-In addition, families typically contribute $300 - $400 to a team fund which covers the cost of participation in tournaments, team events and parties, etc. Fundraising activities are also used to assist with keeping the costs more manageable, subject to the Hornets Fundraising Policies.
-All are subject to Covid-19 protocols.
+In addition, families typically contribute $400 - $500 to a team fund which covers the cost of participation in tournaments, team events and parties, etc. Fundraising activities are also used to assist with keeping the costs more manageable, subject to the Hornets Fundraising Policies.

 Is there a discount for multiple players in one family?